plugwise/python-plugwise/tests/INIT.md

 ## Travis

-Go to [travis repositories](https://travis-ci.org/account/repositories) and click on the 'organisations' to view whats in our organisation.
+Go to [travis repositories](https://travis-ci.org/account/repositories) and click on the 'organisations' to view what's in our organisation.

 Travis needs the PYPI production token for [PyPI deployment](https://docs.travis-ci.com/user/deployment/pypi/)